Asymptotics of spherical dynamos exhibiting a small-scale MAC balance: Results

 The reduced zonal Reynolds number is shown in figure \ref{F:Rec}(e), where again the dynamo data appears better collapsed in comparison to the non-magnetic data.
 If we again assume a balance between the Coriolis and buoyancy forces, but now in the mean momentum equation, then we obtain an identical scaling to that given above for the convective Reynolds number, i.e.~$\overline{Re}_{\phi} \sim EkRa/Pr$.
 The compensated data given in figure \ref{F:Rec}(f) indicates that the dynamo cases are well described with this scaling, whereas the non-magnetic cases are not.
-The mean force balance in dynamos is known to be well described by the thermal wind balance \citep{jA05,mC21}.
+The mean force balance in dynamos is known to be well described by the thermal wind balance when the Lorentz force does not enter the leading order force balance \citep{jA05,mC21}.
+The mean force balance in the $\phi$-direction is between the Lorentz and Coriolis forces, though these components tend to be weaker in comparison to the leading order forces in the radial and colatitudinal directions \citep{jA05,mC21,rO21,yL25}.
 However, for non-magnetic convection it is possible for the mean flows to be in geostrophic balance for sufficiently small Ekman number so that only large-scale viscous diffusion is available to saturate the zonal flow, as shown for non-magnetic convection using stress-free mechanical boundary conditions \citep{jN24}.